khoa88/auth-demo/README.md

 The API can access through the URL [http://localhost:8000/api/auth/signin](http://localhost:8000/api/auth/signin)

-## Testing
+## Testing and development

-- Run the following command to build and run the docker containers for testing.
+- Run the following command to build and run the docker containers for testing and development.

 ```bash
 docker compose -f docker-compose.dev.yml up --build